cscart/docs/en/user_guide/mobile_app/faq.rst

    .. image:: img/sidebar_menu.png
        :align: center
-       :alt: The menu items in CS-Cart and in the mobile app.
+       :alt: The menu items in Multi-Vendor and in the mobile app.

 .. meta::
-   :description: FAQ about mobile application for a CS-Cart store and Multi-Vendor marketplace: functionality, acquisition, customization, and support.
+   :description: FAQ about mobile application for a Multi-Vendor marketplace: functionality, acquisition, customization, and support.